AJZ1995/addressbook-level2/doc/UserGuide.md

 #### Changing the save location
 Address book data are saved in a file called `addressbook.xml` in the project root folder.
 You can change the location by specifying the file path as a program argument.

+#### Added sort command
+Display a list of every person in addressbook in alphabetical order

 Example:
 * `java seedu.addressbook.Main mydata.xml`